wp-plugins/content-upgrades/readme.txt

 Content Upgrades plugin will help you to create "content specific bonuses" in your articles, that people have to opt in for.

-How does it work?
+**How does it work?**

-1. You create a special page with bonus content;
-2. Then you customize a popup email form, that will advertise your bonuses;
-3. Then you link to this popup email form from the content of your article.
+1. The plugin gives you a shortcode that you can use to create a basic text link anywhere in the text of your article.

-So by clicking your special link, your visitors will get a popup, offering them to leave their email address to get the bonuses.
-Once they do - the plugin will redirect them to the page with bonus content.

-You can use the plugin on any page or post of your website.
+2. Once your visitors click that text link, a popup will appear, asking them to leave their email address.

+3. Once they submit their email address, they will get redirected to the page of your choice.

+**Get the PRO version at:** [http://contentupgradespro.com/](http://contentupgradespro.com/)
+- unlimited number of "content upgrades";
+- 5 new design templates of popups;
+- option to turn off Double Optin;
+- automatic bonus delivery by email.

 == Installation ==